 The quality of dental care in Singapore is just as high as its medical care.
 Dentists in Singapore are highly trained and carefully regulated by the Singapore Dental Council.
 Local dentists complete a four-year course at the National University of Singapore Faculty of Dentistry and specialists must do a further three years, after at least two years of general practice.

 Like healthcare, there are both public and private dentists and, while expats don’t enjoy the reduced rates that the locals do, public clinics tend to be slightly cheaper than private ones.
+Singapore’s Ministry of Health is a good source to find average prices paid by private patients using public healthcare facilities for certain dental treatments.
 But, on the other hand, the waiting times at private clinics are usually shorter as there are far more private dentists operating throughout the city.

 Either way, you can make an appointment quickly by contacting a clinic in the same way as you would with GP services.
 And, if you need specialist care, you don’t need a referral from a general dental practitioner so you can contact a specialist clinic directly to arrange an appointment.